 Ukulele Starter Set.
 My parents wouldn’t let me join band, and now I can’t find time to learn an instrument.
 But you know what I love?
 When we have campfires with our friends who bring their guitars and drums and other instruments.
 This is a great way to get your kiddos started early…and when your old and sitting around the campfire together, they can play you a song.

 Trampoline.
 This is a big ticket item, I’m aware of that.
-We saved by getting ours on Craigslist, but then had to purchase new, UV safe netting and pads.
+We saved by getting our first one on Craigslist, but then upgraded to the Springfree and love it even more.
 Also, this isn’t supposed to be “11 reasons to buy a trampoline,” but I could not live without ours.
 We jump on it in the morning, after lunch, before bed…We jump in the dead on summer (with the sprinkler shooting up from the bottom,) we jump in winter with all our cold-weather gear on.
 We picnic here, watch the stars, camp on it, draw on it with chalk….When we’re having a great day, we celebrate here.
 When we’re having a crabby day, we head outside and jump the grumps away.
 I could not “stay at home” without it.
 And for those with younger kids….I still recommend it.
 As soon as little-bit could walk we put him on it.
 I’m convinced it helped his “toddling.”

 Kid’s Daypack.
 I learned my lesson while hiking to Len Foote: Regularly offer opportunities for the kids to hike with a pack.
 If I had started them earlier with empty packs, slowly building up their strength and comfort level, that hike would have been easier on me.
 We’re doing it now – every hike with empty packs for the rest of the year.
 I invested in Deuter packs for them.
 They offer multiple sizes – the smallest is great for my 2 yr old, the next size up works for my small frame 6 yo.
 Padded straps, a chest strap, and more.